Pros & Cons of Equity Release

 You can stay in your house for life as part of your equity release agreement.

-Equity release allows you to live and retire in the house you love and have extra cash to spend.
+Equity release allows you to live and retire in the house you love while also having extra cash to spend.

 Your Monthly Outgoings Won’t Increase